Denise O'Neil Green

 Denise O'Neil Green is an American academic, and currently the Vice-president, Equity and Community Inclusion at Toronto Metropolitan University (formerly Ryerson University), Toronto.
 She took up the position in April 2017, after serving as the inaugural Assistant Vice-president/Vice-provost Equity, Diversity and Inclusion at Toronto Metropolitan University, becoming the first person to hold this rank of senior leadership in Canadian higher education.
 Ryerson was the first Canadian university to create such a position.
 Green has been recognized nationally for her leadership in with several honours and awards.

 Prior to her position in Canadian higher education Green was Associate Vice-President for Institutional Diversity at Central Michigan University, USA.
-Her scholarly research has focused on race-conscious policies in higher education, access for under-represented students and qualitative research methodologies.
+Her scholarly research has focused on race-conscious or positive discrimination policies in higher education, access for under-represented students and qualitative research methodologies.

 Biography

 Green grew up in Chicago, Illinois, USA.
 She earned a bachelor's degree from the University of Chicago, and a master's degree from Princeton University.
 She completed a PhD in higher education and public policy at the University of Michigan, Ann Arbor in 2002.

 Prior to joining Central Michigan University, Green was a faculty member at the University of Illinois, Urbana-Champaign and before that, an assistant professor of educational psychology in the College of Education and Human Sciences at the University of Nebraska–Lincoln.
 She was also a program director for the University of Michigan's Pathways to Student Success and Excellence Program.